Engineering the in-plane anomalous Hall effect in Cd$_3$As$_2$ thin films: General theory and model Hamiltonian

-It was first proposed in Ref.~\cite{chaoxing_2DTI_crossover, lu_ti_2d, finite_size} that the two dimensional topological insulator (2D-TI) phase can be obtained in three dimensional topological thin films as a result of the quantum confinement effect.
+We emphasize that in order to achieve the in-plane Zeeman field-induced topological transition, two conditions must be satisfied: the film thickness should be sufficiently thin, and the band gap should be small.
+By meeting these criteria, the band inversion can occur through the application of a moderate magnetic field.
+Therefore, it becomes crucial to determine the critical thickness of the thin film for different growth orientations.
+It was first proposed in Ref.~\cite{chaoxing_2DTI_crossover, lu_ti_2d, finite_size} that the electron band and hole band will oscillate with the film thickness and two dimensional topological insulator (2D-TI) phase can be obtained as a result of the quantum confinement effect.
 This is the case for Dirac semimetal \ce{Cd3As2} \cite{wang_three-dimensional_2013}.
 We start by presenting the sub-band structures of \ce{Cd3As2} thin films.
-To simulate the corresponding quantum well (QW) structure in experiments, the continous limit that $k_z' = -i \partial_{z'}$ and open boundary condition along $z'$ directions are applied.
+To simulate the corresponding quantum well (QW) structure in experiments, the continuous limit that $k_z' = -i \partial_{z'}$ and open boundary condition along $z'$ directions are applied.
 The Hamiltonian $\mathcal{H} (\bm{k}') = \mathcal{H}(k_x', k_y', -i\partial_{z'})$ can then be expanded using a plane-wave basis

 where $L$ is the thickness of the thin film and $n$ is taken up to 50.
-As shown in Fig.~\Ref{fig:fig1}, the conduction band and valence band carrying opposite parity oscillate, which allows us to obtain the 2D TI phase by tuning the thin film thickness.
+As shown in Fig.~\Ref{fig:fig1}, the electron band and hole band oscillate, which allows us to obtain the 2D TI phase by tuning the thin film thickness.
 We first focus on the thin films grown along (001) direction.
-By direct inspection of Eq.~(\Ref{eq:kp}), we can easily solve for the energy levels at $\Gamma$ point with $E_n= C_0+M_0+(C_1+M_1)(n\pi/L)^2$, $H_n=C_0-M_0+(C_1-M_1)(n\pi/L)^2$.
+By direct inspection of Eq.~(\Ref{eq:kp}) (set $D=0$ and ignore cubic terms), we can easily solve for the energy levels at $\Gamma$ point with $E_n= C_0+M_0+(C_1+M_1)(n\pi/L)^2$, $H_n=C_0-M_0+(C_1-M_1)(n\pi/L)^2$.
 The critical thickness $L_{cn}$ should satisfy $E_n = H_n$.
 Then we get $L_{cn} = n \pi /\sqrt{-M_0/M_1}$ and the same analysis can be performed for (112) grown thin films.
-As labeled in Fig.~\Ref{fig:fig1}, we present the most experimentally feasible region to realize the 2D-TI phase, which for (001) grown thin film is from $L_{c1} = 10$ nm to $L_{c2} = 19$ nm and for (112) grown thin film is from $L_{c1}=$ 11 nm to $L_{c2}=$ 21 nm.
-Our numerical result is consistent with recent transport experiment \cite{lygo_two-dimensional_2023}, and the 2D-TI region for (001) grown thin films is from 16 nm to 22 nm.
-We will mainly focus on the thin films grown in the 2D-TI region in the following discussion.
+For (001) thin films, $L_{c1}=10$nm, $L_{c2}=19$nm, for (112) thin films, $L_{c1} = 11$ nm, $L_{c2} = 21$ nm.
+We labeled the first 2D-TI region in Fig.~\Ref{fig:fig1} and the numerical result is consistent with recent transport experiment \cite{lygo_two-dimensional_2023}.
+Among different thicknesses, a thin film grown around 20 nm has the highest probability of realizing Zeeman field induced effect.
+In the upcoming discussion, we will delve into the details of this phenomenon.

-\subsection{Zeeman-field induced physical effects}
+\section{Zeeman-field induced physical effects}

 In this section, we demonstrate that \ce{Cd3As2} thin films can manifest rich topological phase diagrams under the influence of an in-plane magnetic field.
 The Zeeman effect serves to lift the spin degeneracy of the sub-bands, leading to their inversion when the in-plane magnetic field is sufficiently strong.
 For thin films grown along the (001) direction, a single pair of Weyl points can be stabilized by $C_{2z} \mathcal{T}$ symmetry.
 Once this symmetry is broken, the emergence of the in-plane quantum anomalous hall effect can be anticipated.
 Conversely, for thin films grown along the (112) direction and near a critical thickness, a topological gap remains robust when an in-plane Zeeman field is introduced.